Migration to Flutter Guide

 Tech stack for native mobile apps

-Set on building native mobile applications?
-Here’s what you need to know about the technology.
+Here's what you need to know about the core technologies used in native mobile app development.

 Swift (iOS)

 Swift is Apple’s powerful programming language designed for iOS, macOS, watchOS, and tvOS app development.
-Regarding native app development, it’s the best choice for creating high-performance applications within the Apple ecosystem.
+Regarding native mobile application development, it’s the best choice for creating high-performance applications within the Apple ecosystem.

 Pros of Swift